RebelliousKiwi04/Genome-Sci-Portfolio/README.md

 ### Week 4 Figure 1
 ![Week 4 Figure 1](https://rebelliouskiwi04.github.io/Genome-Sci-Portfolio/Figures/Week4/Figure1.png)

-The correlation test in this figure of -0.06 indicates a slightly negative relationship, but it is not nonlinear, as one increases, the other does tend to decrease slightly.
+The correlation test in this figure of -0.06 indicates a barely negative relationship, but it is present, as one increases, the other does tend to decrease slightly.
 This is reinforced by our sub 0.05 p-value, marking the correlation as statistically significant.

 ### Week 4 Figure 2
 ![Week 4 Figure 2](https://rebelliouskiwi04.github.io/Genome-Sci-Portfolio/Figures/Week4/Figure2.png)